appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

 Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user selects an option in the dropdown list.
 It enables you to capture the user's input and perform specific actions in response.
+You can also write custom JavaScript logic for this event by clicking on the **JS** button next to the property.

 </dd>